Neuro-evolutionary Tetris

 • each bot contains

-• a brain, aka a zeroed PyTorch network, which has
+• a brain, aka a PyTorch network, which has

 • 10x10 inputs which represents the Tetris grid